 4 DPO is a guide to check your pregnancy status.
 What is critical is you should always seek medical advice if you have any concerns about your pregnancy status, symptoms, or your pregnancy test itself.
 Using an all-inclusive holistic like the CareClinic app can help you lead a healthy pregnancy by getting into the habit of tracking and sticking with it.

-Download the CareClinic app on the App Store or Google Play, and plan for your healthy pregnancy and healthy life ahead.
+Download the CareClinic app on the App Store or Google Play.